IN THIS SERIES

 Card protections aren’t the same

-One last thing to know about business versus personal credit cards is how you are (and aren’t) protected when you spend.
+One other important fact to know about business versus personal credit cards is how you are (and aren’t) protected when you spend.

 “Business credit cards have higher limits, but they also have higher fees and fewer protections,” says DeChesare.
 “For example, the issuer of a business card can increase your APR out of the blue.
 That isn’t permitted with a personal credit card.”